We follow the National Primary Curriculum in a way that best suits our Seven Hills children.

 Physical Education and Sport

-The emphasis in our Physical Education programme is on individual effort and achievement and on the development of personal skills, which enable children to work as part of a team when necessary.
+The emphasis in our Physical Education program is on individual effort and achievement and on the development of personal skills, which enable children to work as part of a team when necessary.
 We have a wide variety of P.E. equipment, which is used to help children to develop the skills they need in athletics, games, gymnastics and dance.
 We also have a large hall, a large sports court (with canopy) and a large main field.

 We consider sport to be an important aspect of school life.
 Our PE policy gives details of all physical education activity available.
 In summary this includes: